 1. Make Web searches right from your Taskbar

 Did you know you could search the Internet directly from your Taskbar?
 That is true for all who have upgraded to Windows 10.

-This is not a hidden feature per se, but most people just assume that it will search just Windows files, documents, photos, etc. While that is true, you can also use it to make Web searches.
+This is not a hidden feature per se, but most people assume it will search just Windows files, documents, photos, etc. While that is true, you can also use it to make Web searches.
 If using it on a tablet PC or laptop, or even a desktop with Mic, you can use Cortana to make your searching experience even better.

 Alternatively, you can also place an Address bar on your taskbar.
-Just type in a link and the web page will open up in your default browser.
+Just type in a link, and the web page will open up in your default browser.

-Right-click the system tray located on the far right of Taskbar and select ‘Toolbars.’
+Right-click the system tray located on the far right of the Taskbar and select ‘Toolbars.’
 This opens a side menu with ‘Address’ as the first option.
 Click on ‘Address’ to place it on your Taskbar.

 2. See what’s been eating your disk space.

-So often we forget to uninstall the unused programs on our PC that one day when it piles on and eats away your computer space you scrounge to figure out what is using up all your space?
-Another hidden feature of Windows 10 is the list of Storage, which you can find, hidden away under Settings then System.
+So often, we forget to uninstall the unused programs on our PC that one day when it piles on and eats away your computer space, you scrounge to figure out what is using up all your space.
+Another hidden feature of Windows 10 is the list of Storage, which you can find, hidden away under Settings, then System.

 When you click on a drive, you will see a breakdown of the space your apps, photos, and videos are taking up.

 You cannot uninstall it from here, but you will undoubtedly be able to monitor what you need to get rid of.